Davy De Beule: Career

-De Beule was born in Hamme.
+De Beule was born in Hamme as the son of the cyclist Étienne De Beule.
 He signed at Hamme at the age of 6 and moved to Lokeren in 1992.
-Six years later he entered the first team squad of the club.
+Six years later, he entered the first team squad of the club.
 He played a total of 128 games for Lokeren.
 In the 2002–03 season, he played a fundamental role in the club's achievement of third place in the national championship, and was named Belgian Young Professional Footballer of the Year.
 He stayed at Lokeren until 2004, when he moved to Gent.
 With Gent he reached the final of the 2007–08 Belgian Cup, also placing fourth in the national championship in 2006 and 2007.
 In 2009 he moved to Kortrijk, where he stayed until 2011.
 Next, he joined Roda of the Eredivisie.
-In his first season at Roda he played 24 games and scored 4 goals.
-In 2014 he moved to Beerschot Wilrijk, where in 2017 he ended his professional career as a player.
+In his first season at Roda, he played 24 games and scored 4 goals.
+In 2014, he moved to Beerschot Wilrijk, where, in 2017, he ended his professional career as a player.

 International career

-In his top year at Lokeren he was selected for Belgium national football team, but got injured during training and thus wasn't able to debut with the national team.
+In his top year at Lokeren, he was selected for Belgium national football team, but got injured during training and thus was not able to debut with the national team.